Nuts and bolts of supersymmetry: Introduction

-In engineering, the term mechanism denotes a free motion of a mechanical structure that does not deform any of its components and hence costs zero elastic energy.
-As an example, consider the collective motion that arises in networks of bars or plates joined together by pivots or hinges around which two adjacent components can freely rotate \cite{Thorpe}.
-When activated by motors or external fields, such mechanisms become the building blocks of robots and smart metamaterials \cite{kaipnas,Maha,Guest,chris}.
-Thus, the hard problem of predicting the effect of constraints on an interacting many-body system is as deeply rooted in mechanical design and robotic control theory as it is in modern theoretical physics \cite{Dirac}.
+Mechanisms are deformations of a mechanical structure which cost zero elastic energy \cite{Thorpe,kaipnas,Maha,Guest,chris}.
+As an example, consider the folding motion of networks of bars or plates constrained by pivots or hinges around which two adjacent components can freely rotate.
+When actuated by intrinsic noise or motors and other external fields, such mechanisms could mimic self-propelled motion \cite{Woodhouse_2018} and become the building blocks of robots and smart metamaterials \cite{Fruchart_2018,Rocklin_2018}.
+Thus, the hard problem of predicting the effect of constraints on an interacting many-body system is as deeply rooted in mechanical design and robotic control theory as it is in modern theoretical physics \cite{Dirac,Faddeev}.

-Here, we study a special class of mechanisms that we dub topological because they are insensitive to smooth changes in material parameters that preserve the connectivity of the structure \cite{vincenzo,kanelubensky}.
-Unlike trivial dangling bonds, topological mechanisms do not arise from a {\em local} deficiency in the number of constraints relative to the degrees of freedom.
-Nonetheless, they can still be localized to solitons in the underlying mechanical structure.
-Figure 1 shows a mechanism or zero-energy mode located at a domain wall, which is protected against changes in the length or spacing of the bars comprising the structure \cite{Bryan,kanelubensky}.
-Topological mechanical modes also exist at the edge of two-dimensional (2D) lattices or bound to dislocations \cite{kanelubensky,Paulose}, in analogy with their electronic counterparts \cite{Ashwin,Theo,kanecolloquium,vladimir}.
+Here, we study a special class of mechanisms called topological mechanisms which arise through an intriguing correspondence between the bulk and the boundary (or defects) of {\it periodic} mechanical structures on the verge of stability \cite{kanelubensky}.
+Such mechanisms are robust to smooth changes in material parameters so long as the global connectivity of the structure is preserved \cite{vincenzo,kanelubensky,Huber_2016,Katia_2017,Bryan,Paulose,Yujie}.
+Inspired by the study of electronic topological materials \cite{Ashwin,Theo,vladimir,kanecolloquium}, topological mechanical states are now being engineered that not only display many of the features originally thought to be exclusively in the domain of quantum condensed matter, but also provide novel ideas and phenomena, often using easy to assemble components such as Lego blocks \cite{Mousavi2015,Susstrunk2016,Chen2016,Fruchart_2020,Deymier2015,Bi2015,Peano2015,Wang2015a,Wang2015b,Po2014,Meeussen2016,Chen2016,Susstrunk2015,Khanikaev2015,Rocklin2015,Kariyado2015,Rocklin2015a,Nash2015,Mao_2018,Fruchart_2020,Guido_2018,Bartolo_2019}.

+Unlike their electronic counterparts, topological mechanisms are not adequately addressed by the theory of linear vibrations for the following reasons.
+First, mechanisms often involve large deformations of the mechanical structure and hence nonlinearities become paramount.
+While Maxwell's constraint counting theory applied to the linear vibrational spectrum can predict the presence of mechanisms, it does not describe their properties \cite{Stephan}.
+Second, topological mechanisms can exist in structures that are not periodic \cite{Rocklin2015a}.
+For example, domain walls or kinks that cost zero stretching energy can propagate through a one dimensional topological \cite{Bryan} chain even in the presence of strong disorder \cite{Yujie}, provided that no bonds are broken or states of self-stress created.